SRGSSR/srgmediaplayer-android/README.md

 * LIVE streams
 * custom overlays
 * offer management of segments for a video.
 Display as smart overlays, control of streams through segments (segment-overlay module)
-* support for fetching from any source (JSON, custom playlist, etc...), including geolocation checking (ildatasources private module)
 * support for URL rewriting
-* support for token handling
-* support for statistics (analytics module)
-* handle different network qualities and offer to choose one to save data plan (Swisscom Wifi hotspot for example)

 Roadmap
 ----------------
 * Offer a full featured and customizable Activity or a lightweight Fragment to used in others app

 * Offer a full featured playlist management.
 Display, navigation, business logic.

-* Telemetry: offers a full featured telemetry system.

 * Handle multiple formats: HLS, DASH, ...